dHofmeister/transforms/README.md

 - **Transform Chaining**: Automatic computation of transforms between indirectly connected frames.
 - **Thread-safe Operations**: Safe concurrent access to the transform registry.
 - **Time-based Buffer Management**: Automatic cleanup of old transforms.

-## Non-Goals

-This library intentionally limits its scope to rigid body transformations (translation and rotation) commonly used in robotics and computer vision.
-The following transformations are explicitly not supported and will not be considered for future implementation:

-- Scaling transformations
-- Skew transformations
-- Perspective transformations
-- Non-rigid transformations
-- Affine transformations beyond rigid body motion

-## Relationship with ROS2's tf2

-This library draws inspiration from ROS2's tf2 (Transform Framework 2), a widely-used transform library in the robotics community.
-While this crate aims to solve the same fundamental problem of transformation tracking, it does so in its own way.

-### Similarities with tf2

-- Maintains relationships between coordinate frames in a tree structure.
-- Buffers transforms over time.
-- Supports transform lookups between arbitrary frames.
-- Handles interpolation between transforms.
-- Provides both synchronous and asynchronous APIs.

-### Key Differences

-- Is a pure Rust implementation, not a wrapper around tf2.
-- Makes no attempt to perfectly match the ROS2/tf2 API.
-- Focuses on providing an ergonomic Rust-first experience.
-- Is independent of ROS2's middleware and communication system.

 ## Usage

 ### Synchronous Example